CCThompson82/MLE_capstone/Capstone_report.md

 ## Reflection

+### Objective

 The purpose of this project was to generate a model capable of supplying a patient and doctor with a metric for risk of Prostate Cancer metastasis that was more useful than simple use of the 'Gleason Score'.
 To accomplish this, RNA-seq (gene activation profile) was explored as a potential inroad into personalized therapy for newly diagnosed Prostate cancer patients.
-From a machine learning perspective, the difficulty in this task was that a single gene activation profile contains 20501 features.
-Understanding which of these features were capable of explaining metastasis outcome, if any, was paramount to the project's success.
+There were several issues that made this task difficult:
+1. Small, wide sample data - the effective dataset (containing Gene Activation profile and a metastasis label) was 446 samples by 20501 gene features.
+2. 'Inaccurate' / 'Pre-mature' data labelling -
+The TCGA cohort is regularly updated and those listed as non-metastatic at the time of update could become metastatic at a later date.
+3. Noise in the data -
+no single gene or biomarker had been reported as capable of efficiently separating non-metastatic and metastatic cancers(corroborated in this project, **Figure 10**).

+Thus from a machine learning perspective, it was clear from the project's onset that feature reduction and appropriate model selection would be paramount to success.

+### Feature Selection

 There are many techniques for feature reduction.
 One avenue explored was feature elimination via a wrapping mechanism.
 However this approach was very slow and provided inconsistent results in which features and how many features, were important.
-A different approach, which was successful, was to utilize the training of an ensemble Random Forest classifer, not for its use in classification, but in order to access its assessment of which genes were most informative in separation of the metastasis classes.
+A different approach, which was successful, was to utilize the training of an ensemble Random Forest classifier, not for its use in classification, but in order to access its assessment of which genes were most informative in separation of the metastasis classes.
 Despite the inherent random sampling employed by this approach, results were largely stable with 10-15 genes returned in the top ranked 20 in almost